bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

 There are 3 options for sanitizing the property names:

   - **none**: the default.
-Only illegal F# characters will be replaced wit underscores
+Only illegal F# characters will be replaced with underscores
   - **partial**: all non alpha numeric characters except spaces are replaced with underscores
   - **full**: all non alpha numeric characters are replaced with underscores